Ollynov/t-school-fullstack-2/technical-interview/lecture-notes.md

 # Technical Interview

-As a manager, you might be interested in applying for technical companies.
-In that case, you have a chance of being confronted by technical questions.
-That's why today we will learn about what a technical interview looks like and what you should be prepared for as a manager.
+This may be overlooked (and something we've neglected up until now), but communication is one of the most important skills for a developer.
+Speaking precisely is crucial not only so that all of the engineers on your team are on the same page about what you are building, but for clients and other stakeholders.

+It's very likely that you may want to continue to pursue programming, and soon will be applying for technical projects within IBM, or that you'll even be conducting your own interviews.
+In either case, it is important to understand top-level application architecture and to know how to talk through it.

 ## What you will learn today
 * What is an engineer technical interview
-* What to expect from a technical interview as a manager
-* Practice one typical exercise
+* A review on top-level product architecture and diagrams
+* Whiteboarding

 ## Typical engineer interview
-A typical on-site interview can range from 1-5 hours; but is typically divided into 2 parts.
+A typical on-site interview at a company for a full-time role can range from 1-5 hours.
 An introduction/cultural fit portion, and the technical portion.
 The technical portion can be pair programming, an online coding challenge, whiteboarding, architecture overview, high-level conceptual questions, or a live demo and conversation of a project the candidate has previously worked on.

-We will cover each part so that you have a good overview of what an engineer interview looks like.
+The good news is that internally for projects within IBM it is most likely only going to be a conversation, no longer than 20 minutes.
+This is your opportunity to distinguish yourself, even from some of the developers who may have more on their resume.

 ### Introduction / Cultural fit
 This is an engineer's or manager's opportunity to demonstrate their soft skills, which many would argue are just as crucial as technical ability.
 Companies want a team player who knows how to communicate well, and who people enjoy working alongside with.
 Also, more and more companies (especially startups) look for candidates who are mission-driven.